rhernandez90/MenuCategoryApp/README.md

    ```sh
    npm install
    ```
-3. You can change the api url by updating  ###BaseComponent
+3. if you need  change the api url or port just update the  **BaseComponent**
    ```js
        if (isDevMode()) {
         return   "http://localhost:8245";
       }
    ```

-4. Enter your API in `config.js`
+4. Run proyect
    ```js
    npm start;
    ```